Laburnum anagyroides Medik.

 Bloom Time: Late spring

-Laburnum anagyroides is a small deciduous tree or large shrubs up to 30 feet (9 m) tall.
-The branches are spreading, smooth bark, dark green in color.
+Laburnum anagyroides is a small deciduous tree or large shrub that grows up to 30 feet (9 m) tall.
+Branches are spreading, dark green with smooth bark.
 Leaves are trifoliate, up to 2.8 inches (7 cm) long, comprised of alternate leaflets, each up to 3.2 inches (8 cm) long and up to 1 inch (2.5 cm) wide.
-The flowers are golden yellow, sweet-scented, densely packed in pendulous racemes up to 10 inches (25 cm) long, and typically bloom in late spring.
+Flowers are golden yellow, sweet-scented, densely packed in pendulous, up to 10 inches (25 cm) long racemes, and typically bloom in late spring.

 How to Grow and Care